ktor-doc-jp/ktor-doc-jp/servers/lifecycle.md

 you provide a specific `ApplicationEngineFactory` and an `ApplicationEngineEnvironment` is then created or provided.

-### DevelopmentEngine
+### EngineMain

-Ktor defines one `DevelopmentEngine` class, per each supported server engine.
+Ktor defines one `EngineMain` class, per each supported server engine.
 This class defines a `main` method that can be executed to run the application.
 By using `commandLineEnvironment` it will load the [HOCON `application.conf`](/servers/configuration.html) file from your resources and will use extra arguments to determine which modules to install